vgwb/Antura/docs/en/manual/setup.md

 The available options are:

-- **Don’t Talk**: no voiceover is played and the student has to read everything in the learning language (i.e. French or Polish)
+- **Native Only**: the game uses only the native language
 - **Learning Language Only**: the game uses only the learning language (i.e. French or Polish)
+- **Learning then Native**: the game uses first the learning language and then repeats in the native language
 - **Native then Learning**: the game uses first the native language and then repeats in the learning language
-- **Learning then Native**: the game uses first the learning language and then repeats in the native language
-- **Native Only**: the game uses only the native language

 > [!IMPORTANT NOTE]
 > All profiles are only saved locally in the device in which they have been created, so each student must always use the same device in order to use his/her own profile.
 Most likely, on each device you will need to create one single profile __per class__ because the device will always be used by the same student when you are in that class!